Rivalries in the Australian Football League: Essendon v Carlton

 In the 1980s and 1990s, the rivalry went to new levels with the two teams competing in several memorable contests.
 In 1981 the clubs would meet in the Escort cup grand final which Essendon would win.
 Later on in the season in Round 20 in 1981, with Carlton leading by 26 points with 10 minutes left to play, with goals from Neale Danniher helping get the Bombers across the line by 1 point.
 The game is most famous for Carlton skipper Mike Fitzpatrick having the ball taken off him for wasting time.
 In 1993 Carlton and Essendon met in quite a few memorable affairs, including the 1993 Grand Final in which the Baby Bombers got up to win the game by 44 points against a favoured Carlton side most remembered for Michael Longs dashing goal in the first quarter, a few weeks earlier the Blues had beaten the Bombers in the first night qualifying final by 2 points and in round 2 the two teams both drew the game, after Stephen Kernahan had a chance to win the game for Carlton only to kick it out on the full in what was the highest draw game in AFL/VFL history.
 Carlton famously upset the heavily favoured Essendon side by 1 point in the 1999 Preliminary Final.

-In 2007 Essendon led Carlton by 48 points deep into the second quarter of their Round 3 2007 match at the MCG, only to be overrun by Carlton in what would go down as their greatest ever come from behind victory; however, Essendon went on to defeat Carlton over the next 6 encounters, with Carlton finally breaking Essendon's winning streak with an emphatic 76 point win in Round 19, 2010.
+In 2007 Essendon led Carlton by 48 points deep into the second quarter of their Round 3 2007 match at the Melbourne Cricket Ground (MCG), only to be overrun by Carlton in what would go down as their greatest ever come from behind victory; however, Essendon went on to defeat Carlton over the next 6 encounters, with Carlton finally breaking Essendon's winning streak with an emphatic 76 point win in Round 19, 2010.

 Following the 2000 Preliminary final the two teams would not meet in a final until the 2011 Elimination Final and would be Carlton's first finals win in 10 years.
 In 2018 after Carlton's worst start to the season in the club's 121 years in the competition, the Blues would secure their first win for the season in Round 8 against Essendon.
 In 2022 Essendon celebrated their 150th anniversary against Carlton at the MCG, unfortunately for Essendon the blues spoilt the party winning by 26 points.

 Melbourne v Collingwood

 A traditional white collar (Melbourne) v blue collar (Collingwood) rivalry, additionally fuelled by a loss to Collingwood which stopped Melbourne from winning a fourth flag in a row in 1958 and Melbourne restricting Collingwood to 14 points in the 1960 grand final.
 Six of Melbourne's thirteen premierships came against Collingwood and the teams have met in seven grand finals, the most of any pairing.
-Since 2001, Melbourne has hosted Collingwood in an annual match at the MCG on the Queen's Birthday public holiday Monday in June.
+Since 2001, Melbourne has hosted Collingwood in an annual match at the MCG on the King's Birthday public holiday Monday in June.